 A different approach to healing

 Many neurodivergent people come to therapy worn down after spending years adapting to environments that don't match how their brain and nervous system operate.
-Over time, this strain can show up as chronic overthinking, burnout, unrelenting inner critics, or cycles of "pushing through" followed by collapse.
-These patterns aren't character flaws — they're signs of a system that's been under constant demand.
+Over time, this trauma response can show up as chronic overthinking, burnout, unrelenting inner critics, or cycles of "pushing through" followed by collapse.
+These patterns aren't character flaws.
+They are signs of a system that's been under constant demand for too long.

 Therapy here doesn’t aim to override these patterns through insight or willpower alone.
 Instead, we focus on helping your nervous system settle, making sense of your internal experience, and gradually building regulation that allows change to hold.
 The goal isn’t to force you into someone else’s model of wellness — it’s to help you move from survival into a way of living that actually fits.